 By asking a creditor first what they would accept as a Full & Final Settlement, you may be surprise what they will accept.
 Remember if the debt is old, it may have been purchased by other debt collectors for pennies in the pound.
 So if you are making what you think is a low offer, this offer may be well above what they paid for the debt in the first place.

-This site is lettered with lots of full and final settlements, also known as short settlements.
-Click on the link to see other examples of Full & Final Success Stories The thing is, that full and final settlements are achievable, but they are a bit of a fight.
+This site is littered with lots of full and final settlements, also known as short settlements.
+Click on the link to see other examples of Full and Final Settlement Success Stories.
+The thing is, that full and final settlements are achievable, but they are a bit of a fight.
 Just stick to your guns, even if your offer is rejected, write back to the creditor and explain in more detail why you are only able to offer X amount.

 Debt Management Plan and Full & Final Settlement

 If you are in a Debt Management Plan (DMP) and considering a Full & Final Settlement.
 A creditor may not be as ready to accept a F&F, as they may be happy that they are receiving monthly payments.
 If they are not receiving monthly payments, then they may be more readily to accept an offer.

 Like with any form of Debt Solution, do take advice from as many places as possible!

 Settling a debt for less than the actual value of the debt.
 Many lenders will accept a lower amount than the total amount outstanding.
 However in order to get a reduced settlement amount, you will need to show the lender that your are not in a position to pay the full outstanding amount.
 A reduction of between 10% and 50% are not uncommon.

 How Much Should I offer in a Full and Final Settlement?